(1).png)

 For Content Creators: Turn Ideas into Content

-- Draft blog posts and articles at 3x the speed
+- Draft blog posts at 3x the speed.

 Accuracy has improved dramatically.
-Here's what you can expect:
+Here is what you can expect:

 | Model Type | Typical Accuracy | Word Error Rate |